Exporting almonds to Europe

 - The Unites States is the leading supplying country.
 Production in the United States is mostly located in California, from northern Tehama County to southern Kern County.
 California produces 80% of the world almond production.
 All Californian companies are united in the Almond Board of California.
 Some examples of almond companies in California include: Blue Diamond, Harris Family Enterprises, Waterford Nut Company, Monte Vista, and Diamond.

 - Examples of Spanish almond companies include: LLOPIS, Coato, Almendras Francisco Morales, and Almendras Lopez.
-See more examples in the channels and segments section of this study.

 - Chilean production of almonds is concentrated in the regions of Rancagua and the Santiago Metropolitan Region.
 Land Irrigation is used in all almond commercial orchards in Chile.
 Examples of Chilean almond companies include: Parmex, Omninuts, Frutexsa.